 - 2 cloves garlic chopped small

 - Preheat the oven to 375 degrees Fahrenheit.

 - Line a baking sheet with parchment paper.
 Place the salmon on the baking sheet, and squeeze a quarter of a lemon over each filet.
 Top with a pinch of pink salt and black pepper.
-Once the oven has reached the right temperature, bake for 12-15 minutes, until thoroughly cooked.
+If using an organic, unwzxed lemon, zest the lemon peel of the remaining lemon over the fish using a microplane Once the oven has reached the right temperature, bake for 12-15 minutes, until thoroughly cooked.

 To make the salsa

 - While the salmon cooks, in a large bowl, toss all of the mango salsa ingredients together until thoroughly combined.